Home / Military History / Battle of Alesia Explained:...

 The Gauls had noticed a weakness in the outer fortifications near Mont Réa.
 They handpicked 60,000 Gallic warriors for this assault, led by Vercassivellaunus, who was the cousin of Vercingetorix.
 At the same time, the Gauls inside the town launched an all-out attack on the inner fortifications.
 The Romans under Titus Labienus were hard pressed and on the brink of collapse.

-Realizing the gravity of the situation, Julius Caesar personally led troops to defend the sector.
-Wearing his distinct scarlet (red) cloak, he made himself visible to both the enemy and his troops.
+According to Julius Caesar's own account, he personally entered the fighting wearing his distinctive scarlet cloak so that both friend and foe could identify him, boosting Roman morale at the decisive moment.
+He made himself visible to both the enemy and his troops.
 Seeing their general on the front lines, the Romans fought back with ferocity.
 Caesar then led the elite Germanic cavalry out of the fortifications to circle and hit the Gallic relief army in the rear.
 Caught between the Roman defenses and the cavalry, the Gallic relief army completely broke down and fled.

 Why Vercingetorix Surrendered to Caesar

 With the assault of the Germanic cavalry, the Gallic army was routed and gave up the relief attempt.
 With his supplies running low and his people starving, Vercingetorix surrendered to Caesar the following day (October 3, 52 BC).
-He famously rode out of Alesia fully clad in armour, circled Caesar, and threw down his weapons at Caesar's feet.
+The dramatic image of Vercingetorix riding out in full armour and laying down his weapons originates primarily from later writers such as Plutarch, while Caesar himself provides a far more restrained description of the surrender.
 This marked the end of the Gallic Wars.

 There were a few minor skirmishes in Gaul, but they were not able to band together on this scale ever again.
 Vercingetorix was captured and held as a prisoner in Rome for 5 years.
 He was then paraded through the streets as the vanquished Gallic leader and strangled to death in 46 BC.